rido-min/IoTHubMQTTBrokerPreviewSamples/Scenario4-request-response/README.md

-# Scenario 4 – One to one messaging over custom topics
+# Scenario 4 – One to one messaging

 This scenario simulates the request-response messaging pattern.
 Request-response uses two topics: one for the request and one for the response.
 Consider a use case where a user can unlock their car from a mobile app.
 The request to unlock are use published on `vehicles/unlock/req/#` and the response of unlock operation are published on `vehicles/unlock/res/#`